Looking Back to Move Forward

 There WILL come a point, at some time in the future, when God’s Plan does come to pass in your life.
 Then you will be able to look back to the famous setback and see how God DID turn it into a set up for where you are now or at that point in time.
 You will then appreciate how much God loves you and took care of you as He manipulated the path of life you were on, to bring you into a place where He needed you to be at this point in your life.
 Amen!

 Well, my guest today has written a book just on that very topic!
 Praise God!
 Terry Nightingale is a pastor down under in Perth, Western Australia.
-He moved there from the United Kingdom in 2003, with his wife Sue and he has been involved in some facet of Christian ministry over the years in teaching, evangelism, music ministry and pastoral care.
 Pastor Terry authors a weekly blog titled, The Best is Yet to Come” which is short messages for busy Christian on the go.

 He has just released his first non-fiction book for Christian leaders called, “Looking Back to Move Forward: Embracing Setbacks for Greater Fruitfulness.”
 In this book, Pastor Terry suggests some intentional reflection on past experiences in the presence of God may just be the key you need to progress into future fruitfulness… Praise God.

-You tell the story of the time you tried to talk to your pastor about some concerns, but the timing and place you decided to discuss it was not the best.
-And, when told so, how you pushed forward with the conversation anyway and that ended up, “scarring” your relationship.
-Looking back, how you could have handled it differently.
+You also share the story of a time you tried to talk to your pastor about some concerns, but the timing and place you decided to discuss it was not the best.
+But you pushed forward with the discussion anyway and it caused irreparable harm to your relationship.
+Looking back, how could you have handled that situation differently?